VictorTeixeiraS/projects/projects/local-dev-python/1-welcome/readme.md

 # Welcome

 Welcome to your first project!
 We're going to build "Book Bot" - a Python program that can analyze an entire book's text and print out an interesting statistical report.

-By the end of the project you'll have something to show off on your resume and Github profile.
-It will stand as proof that you know how to build a working project *on your own computer*.
+You'll have a few things by the time we're done:

+* A professional Python development environment on your local computer
+* A Python project on your personal GitHub account that will serve as a part of your professional portfolio

 ## If you get stuck, you have support on Discord